Welcome to the LimeSurvey Community Forum

 This is just an example to start from.
 I have not tested it, also because you did not provide a LSS example of your structure and I am too lazy now to create one.
 So this might not work straight out of the box, but you will understand how it works.

-I highly recommend to have a look at manual.limesurvey.org/Expression_Manager .
+I highly recommend to have a look at www.limesurvey.org/manual/Expression_Manager .
 You don't need to read it all, but it will give you an idea of what you can do with it.
 It works very similar to many other script languages, a little bit like formulas in excel.

 The if clause works like this: if([condition to be met], [if condition is met, what should LS do], [else, if condition is not met, what should limesurvey do?]).